NiklasRosenstein/slap/docs/src/guides/publishing.md

 > TODO: This guide needs to be updated.

-# Publishing with Shut
+# Publishing with Slam

 By default, every package is configured to publish to PyPI using the `warehouse:pypi` publishing target.
-A test publish to `test.pypi.org` can be performed by using the `--test` option when using the `shut pkg publish` command.
+A test publish to `test.pypi.org` can be performed by using the `--test` option when using the `slam pkg publish` command.

 ## Automate publishing in CI checls